 - intimidation of neighbours and others through threats or actual violence

 - harassment, including racial harassment or sectarian aggression.
 More about harassment

 - verbal abuse

-- systematic bullying of children in public recreation grounds, on the way to school or even on school grounds, if normal school disciplinary procedures do not stop the behaviour
+- bullying of children in public recreation grounds, on the way to school or even on school grounds, if normal school disciplinary procedures do not stop the behaviour

 - abusive behaviour aimed at causing distress or fear to certain people, for example, elderly or disabled people

 - driving in an inconsiderate or careless way, for example, drivers congregating in an area for racing

 - vandalism, property damage and graffiti.

 Antisocial behaviour in holiday accommodation

 You might be disrupted by antisocial behaviour from property near yours that is rented out for short holidays, for example, or at weekends for a party.
 There are legal powers that can be used by the local authority, to control this problem.
 It can apply for a court order to force the owners of the property to control the behaviour of anyone that rents it.
 In the worst cases a sheriff court can issue a court order that allows the local authority to take over the management of the property for a year.